Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values: The Multi-Action Collaborative Federated Learning (MCFL) Framework

+The platform, after observing the participation profile $\BFtau_{\mathcal{A}}$, orchestrates FL, and specifies the FL design parameter set $\Phi$, which includes relevant configuration details of learning rates, total training epochs, number of synchronizations, to achieve the target performance guarantee $\mathcal{G}$.
+The details of the algorithm are provided in Section \ref{sec: algorithm}.

-FL requires multiple rounds of synchronization to obtain an estimator $\hat{\BFtheta}^{FL}_{|\BFtau_\mathcal{A}|}$ that satisfies the performance guarantee in \eqref{eq:prob_bound}.
-The majority cost of performing FL lies in this synchronization process where the platform is required to aggregate and communicate the results across agents \cite{kairouz2021advances}.
-A measure of this cost is determined by the total number of synchronizations needed to achieve an estimator meeting the performance criterion, denoted as $N_{sync}(\delta_0, \mathcal{M}, \Phi)$, where $\Phi$ specifies FL algorithm parameters such as the initial point and the step-size choices.
-It's worth mentioning that the number of synchronizations required to converge intrinsically depends on the announced mechanism $\mathcal{M}$ through agent participation profile $\BFtau_{\mathcal{A}}$, which contains the information of how many agents are participating, and the number of local data samples.
+We let $\hat{\BFtheta}^{FL}_{\BFtau_\mathcal{A}}$ denote the estimator produced by the platform conducting FL under participation profile $\BFtau_\mathcal{A}$.
+FL requires multiple rounds of synchronization to obtain an estimator $\hat{\BFtheta}^{FL}_{\BFtau_\mathcal{A}}$ that satisfies the performance guarantee $\mathcal{G}$ in \eqref{eq:prob_bound_revenue}.
+The majority cost of performing FL lies in this synchronization process where the platform is required to aggregate and communicate the results across agents \citep{kairouz2021advances}.